dotnet-architecture/eShopOnContainers/README.md

-# eShopOnContainers - Microservices Architecture and Containers based Reference Application (**BETA state** - Visual Studio 2017 and CLI environments compatible)
+ # eShopOnContainers - Microservices Architecture and Containers based Reference Application (Visual Studio 2017 and CLI environments compatible)
 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers. <p>
 **Note for Pull Requests**: We accept pull request from the community.
 When doing it, please do it onto the DEV branch which is the consolidated work-in-progress branch.
 Do not request it onto Master, if possible.